Sage/streamlinejs/README.md

 On the other hand, the code which is produced by the transformation engine does not have any special strings attached.
 You can use it with any Javascript library that uses node.js's callback style (even outside of node as this is just an API convention).

-Note: the `!!STREAMLINE!!` marker works with node.js 0.2.6 but will likely fail with 0.3.x as the `registerExtension` API has been deprecated.

 Discussion
 ==========